chateight/rasp5_bot/README.md

 Notes
 1. you need to install additional files for voice recongnition and voice sysnthesis, like recongtion parameter file and Japanese dictionary for syntax analysis
 2. to use different Python virtual environment for main routine(integration directory) and an image recognition script(tflite directory) due to library confilict
+3. servo_control script needs to be run at BASE mode since it uses GPIO control library, but if the user is a member of the gpio group you don't need root permission for excution